Contact Us for a Free Consultation (213) 542-0979

 1275 Bail Hearing In Los Angeles

-Having been practicing in Los Angeles County and arguing bail over the course of the last twenty-five years, a lot of times I've seen where the prosecutors basically put a 1275 hold on a particular defendant, which basically blocks them from posting whatever the bail schedule is, or the bail that's set by the judge, unless they can prove that the funds that are being used are basically from a legitimate source.
+Having been practicing in Los Angeles County and arguing bail over the last twenty-five years, a lot of times I've seen where the prosecutors put a 1275 hold on a particular defendant, which blocks them from posting whatever the bail schedule is, or the bail that the judge sets unless they can prove that the funds that are being used are basically from a legitimate source.
 I've had a lot of what they call 1275 bail hearings.

-Usually, you can convince the prosecutors not to have the hearing and you can show them where the source of the money is coming from with documentation, statements from individuals who are family members that are going to help post the bond money and if you do it the right way and you've got experience, and you can convince the prosecutors that what you're doing is legitimate, then there's no need for the bail hearing.
+Usually, you can convince the prosecutors not to have the hearing.
+You can show them where the source of the money is coming from with documentation, statements from family members who are going to help post the bond money, and if you do it the right way.
+You've got experience, and you can convince the prosecutors that your actions are legitimate, so there's no need for the bail hearing.

 Lifting 1275 Hold

-This will basically consist of testimony being taken from the sureties – from the people who are the family members, the friends, the individuals who are going to post the bond money.
+This will consist of testimony from the sureties—from the family members, friends, and individuals who will post the bond money.

-The main issues is, and the judge will ultimately decide this, is whether that money is coming from a legitimate source.
-A lot of times people are getting money out of their bank.
+The main issue and the judge will ultimately decide whether the money comes from a legitimate source.
+A lot of times, people get money from their banks.

-As long as they can show they have a job and that money was put in there from a job, then there's usually not going to be a problem.
-Another thing I see people doing is using credit cards in order to post the 1275 money in Los Angeles County.
+As long as they can show they have a job and that money was earned from that job, there's usually no problem.
+Another thing I see people doing is using credit cards to post the 1275 money in Los Angeles County.

 Read More: A Legal Success Story In Los Angeles, California

-This is a perfectly legitimate thing to do, but obviously you're going to have to show that you've got funds to pay those credit cards back and you're not just busting out a bunch of credit cards in order to help somebody.
-Another thing is, they're going to look at what type of case it is.
+This is a legitimate thing to do, but you'll have to show that you've got funds to pay those credit cards back and that you're not just busting out a bunch of credit cards to help somebody.
+They will also look at what type of case it is.

-Is it a drug case and they're concerned where somebody is coming up with a bunch of cash to bail out – even if that cash is given to family members on the sly, so to speak, the judge and the prosecutor are not going to allow that to happen.
+Is it a drug case, and they're concerned that somebody is coming up with a bunch of cash to bail out?
+Even if that cash is given to family members on the sly, so to speak, the judge and the prosecutor will not allow that to happen.

-They're not going to let them get that money and give it to the family members and post the bail with what they consider drug money.
-So, another thing is it depends on the case as it relates to how they're going to deal with a 1275 bail hearing in Los Angeles County.
+They're not going to let them get that money, give it to the family members, and post the bail with what they consider drug money.
+It also depends on the case as it relates to how they will deal with a 1275 bail hearing in Los Angeles County.
 That's the Penal Code Section 1275.

-You can look it up, but I'm telling you, really what it's going to come down to is, can your attorney convince the prosecutor and judge that the funds that are being used are legitimate, coming from a legitimate source and they're not coming from the defendant and whatever the defendant is accused of doing.
+You can look it up, but I'm telling you, really, what it's going to come down to is, can your attorney convince the prosecutor and judge that the funds that are being used are legitimate, coming from a legitimate source?
+They're not coming from the defendant and whatever the defendant is accused of doing.

 Developing a Strategy

-So, what I do in preparation for a 1275 or bond hearing is, I get the family in.
+So, in preparation for a 1275 or bond hearing, I get the family in.
 I talk to the client about it.
 We figure out where the money is going to come from.

-We get the people in there that are basically bullet-proof people that have a good reputation and background that the prosecutor is going to get a chance to cross-examine them in a hearing, so we better be ready so they can answer the questions the right way and we're not put in a bad position, because if a judge sees or thinks that the money is coming from a bad source, or something fishy is going on, then the judge is going to deny the bail in the case.
+We get bulletproof people with good reputations and backgrounds so the prosecutor can cross-examine them in a hearing.
+We had better be ready so they could answer the questions correctly.
+We're not put in the wrong position because if a judge sees or thinks that the money is coming from a bad source or something fishy is going on, then the judge will deny the bail.

-He's going to leave 1275 in place and then the defendant is not going to be able to bail out.
-So, it's crucial that we sit down, go over everything step by step, we talk about the bail situation and we put the pieces in place in order to win the 1275 bail hearing, get the person out so they can fight their case from the street.
+He's going to leave 1275 in place, and then the defendant will not be able to bail out.
+So, we must sit down, go over everything step by step, talk about the bail situation, and put the pieces in place to win the 1275 bail hearing and get the person out so they can fight their case from the street.

-We can get our defense together and we can do everything we can to get the best possible result.
-Consult with a California criminal defense lawyer at our law firm to review the details.
+We can combine our defense and do everything possible to get the best result.
+Please consult our law firm's California criminal defense lawyer to review the details.

 Menu